 Kakadu National Park to Darwin

 Today the jewels of Kakadu National Park await.
 Departing early we travel to Twin and Jim Jim Falls.
 Explore Twin Falls Gorge which is accessed by 4-wheel drive track, a boat shuttle service and a rocky walking track and boardwalk.
 Once there relax on the sandy banks and admire the falls.
-There’s more 4-wheel driving as we make our way to Jim Jim Falls where a walk through monsoon forest and over boulders takes us to the waterfall and plunge pool which are surrounded by 150 metre cliffs.
+There’s more 4-wheel driving as we make our way to Jim Jim Falls where a walk through monsoon forest and over boulders takes us to the waterfall and plunge pool which are surrounded by 150-metre cliffs.
+(B and L)

 Important NotesThings you need to know about this tour